 Poland is rich in Jewish heritage, many of our travelers visit Poland to research their ancestry.
 Let us take you back to your familial roots and connect you with the best genealogy specialists to uncover as much as possible about your ancestry.
 Chances are you may discover a new meaning behind your name or find your family’s long lost home you only know from stories.

 Krakow combines perfectly with the enchanting city of Prague.
 A short connection via Warsaw, places you in one of Europe’s most popular cities.
 Indulge in one of Prague’s superb hotels and enjoy the city’s rich musical and artistic heritage.

 Get back to nature with a short drive to the Tatra mountain region of Slovakia.
 The new Kempinski High Tatras is the perfect break for a few nights after intensive touring in Poland.
 Hike the mountains, walk around the lake, take out a rowboat or indulge in spa services at this gorgeous mountain retreat.

-A short flight or a six-hour high-speed train from Warsaw puts you in Berlin – one of Europe’s most cosmopolitan capitals.
+A short flight or a six-hour train from Warsaw puts you in Berlin – one of Europe’s most cosmopolitan capitals.
 Poland and Germany have deeply-intertwined histories, making a visit to Berlin a logical extension of your time in Poland.
 From modern art to Old Masters, Berlin has something for everyone.